ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-vpc-vmw.md

 | `sg-bastion`        | VMkernel adapters for bastion hosts (automation VSI) |
 {: caption="Table 3.
 VPC security groups" caption-side="bottom"}

-The basic principle for the default rules is to allow practical minimum, for example `sg-vmot` allows traffic between the security group members and inbound `icmp` from security group `sg-mgmt`.
+The basic principle for the default rules is to allow practical minimum.
+For example, `sg-vmot` allows traffic between the security group members and inbound `icmp` from the security group `sg-mgmt`.
 The same principle is applied to all security groups used for VMkernel adapters. `sg-mgmt` allows connectivity from private RFC 1918 networks.
 These rules can be customized post initial provisioning and the following information provides simplified guidance and principles.

 When security groups are used with VLAN interfaces in VMware virtual machines (VMs), to avoid misconfigurations and misunderstandings, it is important to understand how traffic flows to and from the standard and distributed vSwitches, and when traffic traverses inside the hosts inside these vSwitches.